Build an LLM from scratch in MAX

 return hidden_states

-Next: In Step 10, you’ll stack 12 transformer blocks together to create the complete GPT-2 model architecture.
+Next: In Step 07, you’ll stack 12 transformer blocks together to create the main body of the GPT-2 model.

 Learn to stack 12 transformer blocks with embeddings and final normalization to create the complete GPT-2 model.